10 April 2009

 European science inside the Russian ISS Segment

-During the week Russian cosmonaut and Flight Engineer Yuri Lonchakov replaced a memory card in the Matroshka hardware’s AST spectrometer located in the Pirs Docking Compartment.
+Relevant hardware of the Matroshka experiment returned to Earth in Soyuz TMA-13 on 8 April.
 In its experimental set up the Matroshka experiments consist of a simulated human body (head and torso) called the Phantom equipped with several active and passive radiation dosimeters.
-The Phantom will be tentatively relocated during Increment 18 to the Japanese Kibo laboratory (pending some technical feasibility assessments conclusion and agreements with JAXA) and equipped with a set of new passive dosimeters.
-In the long-term Matroshka may be accommodated again on an external ISS platform to measure cosmic radiation levels which are of relevance for EVA activities.
+The Phantom will be tentatively relocated during to the Japanese Kibo laboratory and equipped with a set of new passive dosimeters.
+JAXA have already confirmed the technical accommodation feasibility assessments conclusion and now concrete implementation steps and bi-/tri-lateral agreements with JAXA and Russia can be envisaged for another experiment run until mid 2010.
+After that in the long-term Matroshka may be accommodated again on an external ISS platform to measure cosmic radiation levels in Low Earth Orbit which are of relevance for EVA activities.

 GTS-2 (Global Transmission Service)

 The instrument is functioning well after its reactivation on 15 January following a short period of inactivity whilst awaiting prolongation of its operational agreement.
 The Global Transmission Service (GTS) had been continuously on since early 2008.
 This experiment is intended to test the receiving conditions of a time and data signal for dedicated receivers on the ground.
 The time signal distributed by the GTS has special coding to allow the receiver to determine the local time anywhere on the Earth without user intervention.
 The main scientific objectives of the experiment are to verify under real space operation conditions: The performance and accuracy of a time signal transmitted to the Earth’s surface from low Earth orbit; the signal quality and data rates achieved on the ground; measurement of disturbing effects such as Doppler shifts, multi-path reflections, shadowing and elevation impacts.